cunybpl/nycet_pnp/src/content/measurement_techniques/lighting-fixture-runtime.md

 4. ​​​Visually confirm that the logger is recording, and that the sensor is accurately identifying whether or not the lights are on.

 <iframe class ="video" src="https://www.youtube.com/embed/0OJvUP_NdYM?si=39x6ZQwBbhWzBRpN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 <figcaption class="figure-caption text-left">Figure 2.
-How to calibrate and install the light on/off logger.
-(Click to Start Video)</figcaption>
+How to calibrate and install the light on/off logger.</figcaption>

 ### 3. Verify Data is Being Collected